Everything your Will

 The Legacy Partnership

 An 8-week guided program to document your stories and wisdom.
-Self-paced curriculum with weekly community accountability—because legacy work needs structure, not someday.
+Self-paced curriculum with guided structure and check-ins—because legacy work needs a clear path, not someday.
 You provide the heart; I provide the roadmap.

 The Send-Off Design